Andhra Pradesh Residential School, Kodigenahalli

-The Andhra Pradesh Residential School, Kodigenahalli (APRSK), is one of the oldest residential schools of Andhra Pradesh state, situated in Anantapur district of India.
+The Andhra Pradesh Residential School, Kodigenahalli (APRSK), is one of the oldest residential schools of Andhra Pradesh state, situated in Parigi mandal Anantapur district (present day Sri Sathya Sai district of India.
 It was established in 1972 by the state government of Andhra Pradesh to provide education in the rural areas of some districts in Rayalaseema, specifically: Anantapur, Chittoor, Kadapa, Kurnool and Nellore.
 This is one of the three residential schools that were established in the state by the state government, along with Andhra Pradesh Residential School, Tadikonda and Andhra Pradesh Residential School, Sarvail.
 Soon after its establishment, the school gained yearly top ten ranking in the Secondary School Certificate (SSC) Exams conducted by the Board of Secondary Education, Government of Andhra Pradesh.

 The school motto is "Thama Soma Jyothirgamaya", which means "Enlighten the darkness".

 School and students

 The APRSK institution was established in 1972 by the state government of Andhra Pradesh to provide free education for rural and poor background students who were successful in the open talent search examination conducted by the state government.
 Initially the exam was conducted for the students of five districts; Anantapur, Kadapa, Kurnool, Nellore, and Chittoor.
 The exam is now restricted to only one district, Anantapur.

 The activities of the children start very early in the morning with a physical exercise class (Drill) and last till the study hours ending at 9.30 p.m.

 The National Cadet Corps (N.C.C.) is a part of the children's extracurricular activities.
 Many of the students from the earlier batches participated in the (Republic Day Parade RDC), which is held at New Delhi on 26 January every year (The Republic Day of India).

 The students take part in the district sports meets known as "Griggs" and have won the overall championship trophy several times.
 They have also participated in district, state, and national science fairs, and have won numerous prizes.